jmheretik/kirby-vue-starterkit/README.md

 Deploy the contents of `www` folder to the production server at the corresponding publicPath.

 ## Notes

-- I **highly recommend** using Kirby's [Content Representations](https://getkirby.com/docs/guide/templates/content-representations) for more sophisticated templates or models.

 - Vue.js mixin `page` [src/components/mixins/page.js](src/components/mixins/page.js) roughly corresponds to the `$page` object in Kirby, but only the functionality needed in Starterkit is present.
 - Vue.js components in [src/components](src/components) folder correspond to Kirby snippets.